New York Mets hire Buck Showalter as manager

 That allowed Eppler – who also spent years with the Yankees, although not until after Showalter’s tenure ended – to finally turn his attention to finding a manager.
 Showalter becomes the fifth for the Mets in just more than four years.

 Now, it is Showalter’s turn as he takes over a Mets team that’s endured four losing seasons in five years and 10 in the past 13.
-New York has made the playoffs twice in the last 15 seasons, advancing only in 2015 on the way to a World Series appearance.
+New York has made the playoffs twice in the last 15 seasons, advancing only in 2015.

 Showalter, who has never won a pennant, will need to fill out his coaching staff.
 The Mets announced in October that Jeremy Hefner will return as pitching coach next year, but the other coaches are expected to be replaced.